synxty/idea/index.md

 #### 3.1.2.
 Signature Passive

-If at least one of the Assassin's abilities is activated during the planing phase, the Assassin jumps to the furthest available tile adjacent to the furthest enemy character.
+If at least one of the Assassin's abilities is activated during the planning phase, the Assassin jumps to the furthest available tile adjacent to the furthest enemy character.
 After casting their abilities, the Assassin returns to their original position and gains **Stealth** for the rest of the round.

 #### 3.1.3.
 Key Combat Attributes